-Ms. Salerno has held leadership roles at New York City’s cultural, literary, and educational institutions for over four decades.
+Ms. Salerno leads the Conservancy’s charge to reinvent and revitalize Federal Hall National Memorial through the arts, humanities, and community engagement launching in 2026.
+She has held leadership roles at New York City’s cultural, literary, and educational institutions for over five decades.
 She has created strategic development, marketing and fundraising campaigns and produced major celebrations.

-Throughout her career, Ms. Salerno has forged alliances in both the public and private sectors to better serve diverse communities.
-Prior to incubating and founding the Harbor Conservancy, she was the first campaign finance director for the successful 2001 campaign of Betsy Gotbaum for New York City Public Advocate.
+Throughout her career, Ms. Salerno has forged alliances in the public and private sectors to unleash the educational power of history.
+Prior to incubating and founding the Conservancy, she was the campaign finance director for the successful 2001 campaign of Betsy Gotbaum for New York City Public Advocate.

 Ms. Salerno is the former president of NYC 100, the public-private centenary celebration of the City of New York commemorating the consolidation of New York’s five boroughs into Greater New York in 1898.
 She led a consortium of over 200 entities, producing and specially arranging hundreds of programs and events that illuminated the city’s rich heritage.